airbytehq/airbyte/airbyte-integrations/connectors/source-bamboo-hr/README.md

 # Bamboo Hr Source

-This is the repository for the Bamboo Hr configuration based source connector.
+This is the repository for the Bamboo HR source connector.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/sources/bamboo-hr).

 ## Local development